Fish Mortality in Southwest Nova Scotia

 Surveys and Patrols

-DFO continues to actively monitor the situation.
+DFO actively monitored the situation.
 The Department’s Conservation and Protection frontline staff conducted a number of foot patrols in the area.
-Many areas patrolled since January 1, 2017, are clear, and few new wash-ups of herring or other species have been identified.
-DFO continues to monitor areas for evidence of any new incidents.
+No new wash-ups of herring and no evidence of invertebrates have been identified since January 2, 2017.

 Status of Herring in the Bay of Fundy